 To comply with data collection procedures and reporting to ensure effective recording of performance monitoring, outcomes and service user information

-TTo carry out all necessary administration in relation to casework tasks including monitoring, and participate in DHI service evaluation audits.
+To carry out all necessary administration in relation to casework tasks including monitoring, and participate in DHI service evaluation audits.

 Prepare and present clear verbal / written reports as required.